mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/alexandru.grecu2711/index.md

 The project is similar to a PlayStation or an Xbox.
 It has:
  - a console that runs a game by itself and displays it on a screen
- - a controller with buttons and a joystick that runs separate from the console and transmits user input through WiFi
+ - a controller with buttons that runs separate from the console and transmits user input through WiFi

 ## Motivation